quasarframework/quasar-ui-qwindow/demo/src/markdown/window.md

 QWindow
 ===

 QWindow is a [Quasar App Extension](https://quasar.dev/app-extensions/introduction).
-It allows you to have a floating, movable, and resizable HTML window in your Quasar App.
+It allows you to have a floating, movable, and resizable HTML windows in your Quasar App.

 # Install
 To add this App Extension to your Quasar application, run the following (in your Quasar app folder):